From when are you entitled to holiday in 2026?

 Reduction of leave

-Untaken leave is carried over to the following year.
+Unused leave is carried over to the next year.
 The employer primarily determines the period of use.
-It should do so according to certain rules, including that the employee should use the leave in the year for which it is due, but if certain circumstances prevent this and the leave is not used in that year, it is carried over to the next year, with the proviso that if the employer does not determine the time of use of this “old” leave by 30 June of the following year, the employee must determine it himself or herself, giving the employer at least 14 days’ notice.
+It should do so according to certain rules, including that the employee should use the leave in the year for which it is due, but if certain circumstances prevent this and the leave is not used in that year, it is carried over to the next year, with the proviso that if the employer does not determine the period of use of this “old” leave by 30 June of the following year, the employee must determine it himself or herself, giving the employer at least 14 days’ notice.

 It is up to the employer whether or not to allow the employee to take leave during the probationary period.
-However, it is very unlikely that with so few days worked, the employer will allow the employee to take leave during the probationary period.
+However, it is very unlikely that, with so few days worked, the employer will allow the employee to take leave during the probationary period.

-Tip: Read more about sickness and probationary leave in our article.
+Find out more about sickness and probationary leave in our article.

 Holidays when working on an IČO

-Tip: You can find out more about paid leave for self-employed workers in the case of the shvarcsystem in our article.
+You can find out more about paid leave for self-employed workers in the case of the shvarcsystem in our article.

 FTE, FTE and holidays